Azure-Samples/azure-cache-redis-samples/quickstart/nodejs/README.md

 # Node.js Redis Sample

-This is a sample application demonstrating how to use Azure Cache for Redis with a Node.js application.
+This is a sample application demonstrating how to use Azure Managed Redis with a Node.js application.

 ## Prerequisites